codr7/sharpl/README.md

 ```
 `T`

-## resources
+## deferrìng
-Acquired resources may be released on scope exit using `defer`.
+Actions may be sceduled to run unconditionally at scope exit using `defer`.
+Deferred actions are evaluated last in first out.

 ```
 (do